Fraud, Security and Fake Referrals

 - Account Cycling: Existing users signing up for and cancelling subsequent accounts

 - Broadcasting: Posting referral links on coupon sites or other locations your company does not approve of

 There are three parts to a complete fraud management strategy:

-- Prevention: The best strategy for fraud management is in the structure of your referral program and identity systems to make fraud financially and logically infeasible.
+- Prevention: The best strategy for fraud management is in the structure of your referral program and identity systems to make fraud financially and/or logically infeasible.

-- Response: Every business has their own practices on how best to respond to fraud cases, like removing rewards, suspending accounts or even seeking legal recompense.
+- Response: Every business has their own practices on how best to respond to fraud cases.
+This could include removing rewards, suspending accounts or even seeking legal recompense.